xpepermint/approvedjs/README.md

 ## Usage

-### Validation & Error Handling

 Below, we create a simple example to show the benefit of using Approved.js in your Node.js projects.
-In this tutorial we will validate an input and create a new document in a database.
-If something will go wrong, an error will be catched and parsed into a user-friendly format.
+In this tutorial we will filter and validate an input and then create a new document in a database.
+If something will go wrong, an error will be handled and parsed into a user-friendly format.

 To make things as clean as possible, we'll use [Babel](https://babeljs.io/) with ES7 features and thus we will be able to wrap our code into the `async` block.